dalmo1991/superflexPy/doc/build_element.rst

 SuperflexPy provides the class :code:`ParameterizedElement`, which can be extended to implement all elements that are controlled by parameters but do not have a state.
-The class implementing the parameterized splitter will inherit from :code:`ParameterizedElement` and implement only some methods.
+The class implementing the parameterized splitter will inherit from :code:`ParameterizedElement` and implement only the methods required for the new functionality.

 .. literalinclude:: build_element_code.py
    :language: python